TonyYangHan/donepezil_project/README.md

 ### 2) Lipid Droplet Segmentation and Stats (Accelerated): `lipid_analysis_accl.py`
 Purpose
-- Segment lipid droplets (threshold + size filtering), then compare droplet size distributions, pairwise centroid distances, and counts across two conditions.
+- Segment lipid droplets (threshold + size filtering), then compare droplet size distributions, pairwise centroid distances (a measure for droplet density), and counts across two conditions.
 Default segmentation parameters are the best for this particular project.
 They could be specified easily by command line args.
 Uses parallel processing for speed and saves bar/violin plots with statistics.

 Key arguments (subset)
 - `dir_1 dir_2 cond_1 cond_2`: Folders and labels for two conditions.